Policies and Institutional Rules

-Student Activities has identified chapters within The University of Texas at Austin's Institutional Rules on Student Services and Activities and Information on Students' Rights and Responsibilities, that are specifically relevant to registered student organization and sponsored student organization authorized representatives, members and advisors.
+Student Activities has identified chapters within The University of Texas at Austin's Institutional Rules on Student Services and Activities and Information on Students' Rights and Responsibilities that are specifically relevant to registered student organization and sponsored student organization officers, members and advisors.

 The relevant chapters are: